Pullusb/snippetsLibrary/README.md

 **text editor properties** : Choose wich editor option to toggle on when a new textblock is automatically created

-**Conversion** (this feature is not thoroughly tested) : Enjoy your blender made snippets on your favorite IDE !
+**Conversion** : Enjoy your blender made snippets on your favorite IDE !
 This buttons allow you to convert all your library to the format of external editors Sublime text, VScode or atom.
-The conversion use the prefix (with an '`s`' before) of the snippet's name as a tab-trigger keyword.
-This is meant to avoid having triggers with standard words
+The trigger word to call it will be the name of the snippet's containing folder with an heading '`s`' added.
+(This is meant to avoid having triggers with standard words)
-example: for a snippet prefxes `bpy_`, in sublime text you would start tapping `sbpy` to see suggestions of all related snippets.
+example: if the snippets was in the folder `bpy`, in sublime text you would start tapping `sbpy` to see suggestions of all related snippets.
-Note for Atom users: Since multiple snippets can share the same prefix the conversion use [this hack to make it work](https://github.com/medienbaecker/kirby-snippets/issues/1#issue-172641340).
+Note for Atom users: Since multiple snippets can share the same prefix, the conversion use [this hack to make it work](https://github.com/medienbaecker/kirby-snippets/issues/1#issue-172641340).

 Note : You can enter tabstop syntax in your snippets.
 This will not affect your use of it in blender.
 It can be usefull after conversion on external editors (see Conversion above)